Divorce in Malaysia

 If the parties have been married for more than two years, they can file a joint petition (by mutual consent), or one party can file a petition for divorce without consent under section 50(1) of the Act.

-The court will consider the interests of any children and whether there is a reasonable probability that the parties may reconcile before granting the divorce.
+The court will consider the interests of any children and question whether there is a reasonable probability that the parties may reconcile before granting the divorce.

-Another exception to the two-year requirement is where one party converts to Islam.
+Another exception to the two-year requirement is when one party converts to Islam.
 Section 51 allows the party who has not converted to apply for divorce after three months of the conversion, regardless of the length of the marriage.

-Two types of divorce
+Two types of divorce petition

 The parties are free to agree on the division of property, maintenance for the wife, and arrangements for the care and custody of the children.